CodeYosemite/CodeYosemite/README.md

 - 👀 I’m interested in Coding, LUA, HTML, C++, other
 - 🌱 I’m currently learning JavaScript and CSS
 - 💞️ I’m looking to collaborate on GitHub ofc
 - 📫 How to reach me?
-GitHub!
+GitHub! or contact attatechykid@gmail.com (not my personal)

 <!---
 AttaTechyKid/AttaTechyKid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.